4PointSolutions/FluentFormsAPI/README.md

 ### Getting started with the Fluent Forms Core Libraries
 * Retrieve OSGi bundles and install into your AEM server
 * Add AEM code to your project

+# System Requirements

+The latest version of the Spring Boot starter and AEM libraries require Spring Boot 4.x, AEM 6.5 LTS (a.k.a.
+6.6) and Java 17/21.
+If compatibility with Spring Boot 3.x and  is required, use [version 0.0.4](https://github.com/4PointSolutions/FluentFormsAPI/releases/tag/v0.0.4).
+If compatiblility with Spring Boot 3.x, AEM 6.5, and Java 8/11 is required, use [version 0.0.3](https://github.com/4PointSolutions/FluentFormsAPI/releases/tag/v0.0.3).

 # Retrieving the Fluent Forms OSGi Bundles